What about taking your strategy for LinkedIn to the next level?

 3) 40% of the MAUs are even logged in daily.

 This means that over 100 million users interact with the platform every day.
-Business people who use LinkedIn primarily to find relevant content and to make contacts. (more on that later …)
+Business people use LinkedIn primarily to find relevant content and to make contacts (more on that later …)

 4) LinkedIn’s goal: 3 billion users

-If you think that LinkedIn rests on half a billion users, you’re wrong!
 Jeff Weiner (CEO of LinkedIn) said in an interview with Wired that he would like to create a platform for all “working professionals” with LinkedIn.
 A central point of contact for all companies and entrepreneurs worldwide.
 According to current estimates, the global workforce amounts to 3 billion people, so we can definitely expect more user growth on this platform.

 5) High-level influencers and decision-makers

-A article published by LinkedIn 2016stated that there are 61 million high-level influencers and 40 million decision-makers on LinkedIn.
+An article published by LinkedIn stated that there are 61 million high-level influencers and 40 million decision-makers on LinkedIn.
 In the last 4 years, the number will surely have increased even further.

 6) LinkedIn is the most widely used social media platform among the Fortune 500.

-Another statistic from Marketing Solutions blog LinkedIn’s shows this interesting fact.
-These can now also be targeted specifically on LinkedIn.
-More on this later.
+Another statistic from Marketing Solutions blog shows this interesting fact about LinkedIn.